Pranav2328/LeNet_CNN/README.md

 The graph below shows the Loss of the model after the first 10 epochs.

 <img width="615" alt="Screenshot 2023-08-11 at 11 38 28 AM" src="https://github.com/Pranav2328/LeNet_CNN/assets/85324957/7737bd34-5261-4547-a645-1ad6fee39ab2">

+## Model Evaluation
+Upon training the model for different number of epochs the accuracy of the model on the training set increases drastically with more number of epochs up to about 90% buut when the model attempts to classify the test set it only succeeds at a 60% rate.